czbiohub-sf/MIDAS/docs/species_module.rst

 #########################

 Reference-based metagenotyping depends crucially on the choice of reference sequences.
-Microbiome data usually contains hundreds of species in one sample, and an ideal reference database is both representative and comprehensive in terms of the abundant species in the sample.
-A badly chosen reference may suffer both from ambiguous mapping of reads to two or more sequences or spurious cross-mapping to incorrect sequences.
-Therefore, a typical MIDAS2 workflow starts with a species selection step, which filters the MIDASDB to sufficiently abundant species in each particular sample.
+Microbiome data may contain hundreds of species in one sample, and an ideal reference database is both representative and comprehensive in terms of the abundant species in the sample.
+A badly chosen reference may suffer both from ambiguous mapping of reads to two or more sequences (which may lead to reads being filtered out post-alignment due to low uniqueness) or spurious cross-mapping to incorrect sequences (which leads to metagenotype errors).
+Therefore, a typical MIDAS2 workflow starts with a species selection step, which customizes the MIDASDB to only include the genomes of sufficiently abundant species in each sample.

 .. contents::